-These focused situations allow us to skip certain questions, instead spending more time on a single moment.
-Choosing to enter a focused situation still counts as the 'nth' instance of the card.
-You may enter the same focused situation multiple times.
-The specific rules of these situations are detailed in a later section.
+These focused situations allow us to skip certain questions, instead spending more time on a single moment, or dialing in to specific characters who we may choose to embody.
+The rules of these situations are detailed in a later section.